-Lindsey Baker is 25 years old from a small town in Arkansas, where she also received her BA in religion.
-She worked with the elderly before she took off to travel and teach children in the West Bank and Turkey.
+Lindsey Baker is 25 from a small town in Arkansas, where she also received her BA in Religion.
+She worked with the elderly before she took off to travel and teach English to children in the West Bank of Palestine, and Turkey.

 Want to Learn More About Teaching English Abroad?